 Health Benefits of Pine

-Skin and Hair Benefits: Vitamin A does a bit more than help your vision; it also prevents oxidative stress in your skin, helping to keep your skin looking young and wrinkle-free by eliminating free radicals.
+Vitamin A does a bit more than helping your vision; it may also prevent oxidative stress in your skin, helping to keep your skin looking young and wrinkle-free by eliminating free radicals.
 Furthermore, the vitamin C helps to speed the healing process and vitamin A reduces the appearance of blemishes and scars, even from skin conditions like acne.
 In terms of your hair, vitamin A and C both help give a rich luster to your locks and prevent hair loss and dandruff.

-A Final Word of Warning: The potent mix of chemicals and active ingredients in pine can be dangerous for pregnant women, as it has been known in some situations to cause miscarriages.
-Furthermore, a few varieties of pine can be toxic when consumed, so always get your pine needles and bark from a certified herbalist and avoid picking needles in the wild, as you can’t be sure what other environmental or atmospheric factors may have contaminated the needles or roots.
+The potent mix of chemicals and active ingredients in pine can be dangerous for pregnant women, as it has been known in some situations to cause miscarriages.
+Some species can be toxic when consumed.
+So, always get your pine needles and bark from a certified herbalist.
+Avoid picking needles in the wild if you don’t have any knowledge of the local flora and fauna.
+You can’t be sure what other environmental or atmospheric factors may have contaminated the needles or roots.